H-1B Approvals Drop Sharply: What Indian Students Should Know

 What This Means for Students Planning to Study in the U.S.

-If the HIRE Act passes, the number of available H-1Bs may double, increasing chances for international graduates.
+If the HIRE Act passes, the number of available H-1Bs may double.
+This increase could enhance chances for international graduates seeking employment in the U.S.

 Despite current dips, American companies continue to rely on skilled international professionals.
-BitTRACK’s Guidance for Aspiring U.S. Students
+The demand for tech talent remains strong.